-Typically, when mortgage interest rates drop, there is a lot of buzz in the media and at the water cooler with people asking, “Should I refinance my home now?”
+Everywhere you turn right now it seems there are newsfeeds, social media posts, and articles all about refinancing.
+And everyone is asking the same thing ...
+“Should I refinance my home now?”
 That’s a smart question!
 Let’s make this easy and break it down into 7 ways a refinance could work to your advantage.

 Some common refinancing goals we often hear are: “I want to lower my monthly payment,” and “I don’t want to pay mortgage insurance anymore.”
-But there are other cases of when you may want to decide if refinancing is best for you, so we’ve narrowed down the top 7 reasons to refinance your home:
+But there are other cases of when you may want to see if refinancing is best for you.
+Here's the top 7 reasons to refinance your home:

 - You want a lower monthly payment: If you’re trying to relieve some pressure from your monthly mortgage payment, you can look in to lowering your payment by refinancing to a lower interest rate and/or extending your loan term to help make ends meet.